As I am running the Torbay Tech jam. One of the aims of this is to help people and especially young people get into coding / computer science.

 IRC – Internet Relay Chat: this is real time chat room, please drop in and ask questions and discuss what you’re working on.

-Codeacademy is a website that has lots of courses on programming, e.g Python, HTML, CSS , ruby, java & SQL to just name a few.
+Codecademy is a website that has lots of courses on programming, e.g Python, HTML, CSS , Ruby, Java, git & SQL to just name a few.

 https://transfer.sh/ is another excellent tool, this is for file sharing so if you need to send other users, screenshots, ( of error messages, for example) or other content, then you can use this, again it is all free, but the content stays up for 14 days, which for the most part is more than enough time.